 Minor Third (C to D#/Eb)

-If you move further on the note scale in the clockwise direction, you will reach the D#/Eb note, which is said to be ‘minor 3rd” above C. It is denoted by the nomenclature m3 (small m).
+If you move further on the note scale in the clockwise direction, you will reach the D#/Eb note, which is said to be “minor 3rd” above C. It is denoted by the nomenclature m3 (small m).
 It is a convention that major intervals are denoted by capital M and minor ones by small m.
 A minor third represents three half steps or three frets distance from the root.

 It is one of the more important intervals on guitar and provides the characteristic dark or sad quality to the minor scale and minor chords.
+All triads are made by stacking minor and major 3rd intervals over the root note.
+Chords just made of 3rd intervals stacked over each other are said to be in tertian harmony.

 Major Third (C to E)